Yunliang81/Graph_Neural_Network/README.md

 ```

-**Note:** the source code was from https://github.com/panshuheng/WSGMB/tree/master, I did some editing for my learning.
+**Note:** the source code was from https://github.com/panshuheng/WSGMB/tree/master, I did some editing for my learning purposes.